 Given that David Harbour has already teased some “Indiana Jones-type” action in an interview with Deadline, could a cameo from certified iconic and screen legend Harrison Ford be on the cards…?

 Is there a Stranger Things season 4 trailer?

 Other than the Valentine’s Day teaser, a full-length trailer is yet to land.
 However, Netflix did release a table read video with footage of the cast.

 It doesn’t give anything away plot-wise, but it’s nice to see the cast having fun while the rest of us eagerly await news from the upside down.

-In late May, stunt boss Hira Koda told ComicBook.com that the Stranger Things team had managed to film two episodes of season four before the coronavirus pandemic shut down production.
+Filming originally began in February, with stunt boss Hira Koda telling ComicBook.com in May that the Stranger Things team had managed to film two episodes of season four before the coronavirus pandemic shut down production in March.

 “We did three weeks of shooting when we shut down, pretty much along with the entire industry,” Matt Duffer revealed in an interview with Deadline..

 This was echoed by star Gaten Matarazzo, who plays Dustin in the series.
 Whilst on a panel for Galaxycon Live, he said: “We were in the middle of filming [season] four and then they said, ‘Nope!’
 They said two-week break, and we’ve been gone for three months.”